EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Additional Actions: No
 Range: Melee
 Increases offensive penalty: Yes
 Description: Caster prays to their deity and pastes short prayer note above target's heart.
-Target revives with one less than maximum amount of *Wound*s and their *Stress* is increased by 1/2 of their maximum stress.
+If target died less than 10 minutes ago target revives with one less than maximum amount of *Wound*s and their *Stress* is increased by 1/2 of their maximum stress.
 If this stress increase would reach maximum Stress they get maximum amount of stress.

 ## Detect magic